AishwaryaANair/ASSIST-EYIC-19-20/README.md

 To run the code on Raspberry Pi:
 1. Make sure OpenCV and tensorflow are installed correctly and the hardware is connected properly.
-2. Run python finalASSIST.py in the respective directory.